ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-home.md

 and your company to write and test your smart contract within VSCode before you deploy it into production.
 We might incorporate this capability into the `Blockchain Immersion Workshop` later this year.
-To keep abreast of all the updates to the workshop, check the workshop\'s github page for updates.
+To keep abreast of all the updates to the workshop, check the workshop's github page for updates.

-We hope you enjoy this lab and please let us know if you run into an issue or think something doesn\'t look right.
+We hope you enjoy this lab and please let us know if you run into an issue or think something doesn't look right.

 In this lab we will be using the following versions: